No Fees Unless We Win (206) 919-3215

 I refused to let my injuries dictate my life.
 I continued my studies at the University of Washington.
 Unfortunately, by January 2003, we learned that my first surgery had failed.

 A second surgery was performed in March 2003.
 During the second surgery, joints in both of my feet were fused.
 I again spent six days at Overlake Medical Center.

 When I returned to home from the hospital, I was greeted with a package from the Department of Labor and Industries.
 Inside the package was a letter from my employer that included photographs of me golfing — allegedly on the dates that I had been in Overlake Medical Center recovering from second surgery.
-My employer was claiming that I was exaggerating the extent of my injuries.
+My employer was falsely claiming that I was exaggerating the extent of my injuries.

 I had not once thought of filing a lawsuit or seeking any legal action against anyone involved in the events leading up to or causing my fall.
 That all changed.
 I immediately started to fight back to protect my rights.
-Anyone who has been through the claims process knows that it takes a lot of red tape to get any benefits, and those benefits rarely provide enough to live on.
+Anyone who has been through the workers compensation claims process knows that it takes cutting through a lot of red tape to get any benefits, and those benefits rarely provide enough to live on.

 My Path to Law

 My personal experience with negligence and serious injury was difficult, but it inspired me to follow a new path.
 Once my mental and physical wounds healed, I started school at Seattle University School of Law, where I graduated magna cum laude.